opendatahub-io/ai-edge/test/shell-pipeline-tests/README.md

 ```

 This would put all the logs into the `$PWD/artifacts` directory and it also expects all the credential files to be stored under the `$PWD/secrets` directory.

+> [!NOTE]
+> If you have made changes to Containerfiles or models used in the tests, change the Pipeline Run parameters accordingly, i.e. to fetch these files from your branch.
+> This is done automatically if running in the OpenShift CI environment.